Geometry processing

 Geometry serialisation

 Geometry may be serialised into many different formats using IfcConvert.
-Alternatively, you may also access the serialiser with Python to customise the conversion, such as by writing a script the modifies the IFC on the fly before converting it, or writing complex include and exclude filters.
+Alternatively, you may also access the serialiser with Python to customise the conversion, such as by writing a script that modifies the IFC on the fly before converting it, or writing complex include and exclude filters.

 Here is a typical example to serialising to glTF / glb.
 Example settings to serialise to other formats are shown commented out.
 Different serialisations may require different settings.